Dincel Manuals & Guides

 For the above reasons no physical connection is required between the bottom tracks/angles and the wall forms.
 However, in order to prevent the forms from being displaced by wind or accidental impact, it is recommended that the forms should be secured to the bottom tracks/angles.

 Air voids are a known problem for formwork consisting of porous materials such as fibre cement, masonry blocks or plywood.
 Due to the water absorption of these materials, concrete adheres to the form face and this builds up on the surface causing air pockets.
-This does not occur with Dincel is due to the impervious, frictionless polymer face which enhances concrete flow within.
+This does not occur with Dincel due to the impervious, frictionless polymer face which enhances concrete flow within the panel.

 The system incorporates in-built crack inducers which act as shrinkage movement joints for the Dincel wall.
 Therefore, joints for standard crack control purposes are not required.
 However, building construction joints (joints in suspended slabs) may need to be carried through and incorporated into the Dincel wall as well.